tetris245/ULTRAbc/README.md

   - Fixed a few minor bugs
 * Updated the help for the unlock command
 * Improved the target search in all commands with target (thanks to Sidsel!)
+* Removed the not very useful hiddenmessages command